 ADA Student Programme

-The ADA Student Programme is designed to offer film & media students the chance to get first-hand experience of a professional film shoot.
+The ADA Student Programme is designed to offer film & media students the chance to get first-hand experience of professional film shoots.
 There are currently up to 20,000 people studying film & media at film schools, colleges and universities across the UK.
-Many would benefit from the practical experience offered by the new ADA student programme.
+Many would benefit from the practical experience offered by the ADA Student Programme.

-The ADA has a broad and highly experienced membership that represents the very best Assistant Directors throughout the UK.
+The ADA has a broad and highly-experienced membership that represents many of the best Assistant Directors in the UK.
 Working in all forms of TV, Drama and Commercial production, our members are at the heart of the film-making process.
-We are frequently contacted by newcomers of all ages, looking for the opportunity to gain first-hand experience of film & TV production and to start their career in this highly competitive business.
+We are frequently contacted by newcomers of all ages, looking for an opportunity to gain first-hand experience of film & TV production and to start their career in this highly-competitive business.

-By inviting students to observe our shoots, and maybe helping the AD team in a minor way, this Programme will offer valuable insight in to the work of an Assistant Director and the wider production process.
+By inviting students to observe our shoots, and maybe helping the AD team in a minor way, this Programme offers valuable insight in to the work of an Assistant Director and the wider production process.

-The ADA are dedicated to developing highly skilled Assistant Directors.
-Helping students to gain this valuable experience early on will help them start to build a network of contacts, create a greater understanding of what an Assistant Director does and witness the professional shooting process.
+The ADA is dedicated to developing highly skilled Assistant Directors.
+Helping students to gain this valuable experience early on helps them to start building their network of contacts, create a greater understanding of what an Assistant Director does and witness the professional shooting process.

 We very much hope that you will be able to help and support the training of this next generation.
 Please email firstname.lastname@example.org with any questions or suggestions.